 Check out my post about Canadian credit cards without foreign transaction fees for an in-depth analysis of each card.
 If you’re looking for ways to earn points for free travel, then you’ll want to read my guide to the best travel credit cards in Canada.

 One other thing about using credit cards when travelling.
 When given the choice, always choose to be charged in the local currency as opposed to your home currency.
 The reason for this is that merchants set their own rates which can be much higher than the rate Visa and MasterCard use when you pay in the local currency.
+This is known as dynamic currency conversion and is a common practice in many parts of the world.

 Exchange options when you need cash

-Banks – This may come as a surprise but exchanging money at any of the big banks in Canada is usually not a good idea.
+This may come as a surprise but exchanging money at any of the big banks in Canada is usually not a good idea.
 Unless you’re getting USD, banks charge a pretty premium when exchanging money.
 Their overall rates really aren’t that good and often you’ll need to order the currency in advance.

 For a more detailed look at the above and why travellers cheques are pretty much useless these days, check out my post about the best foreign exchange options for travellers.